emilbratt/OTGT/Kiosk/raspberry_pi/cip_info/README.md

 set autologin
 setup wifi if needed
  ```
-* copy over the autostart and setuo.sh file to the same directory (or an esaier way: git clone this repo and navigate to this directory)
+* git clone this repo and navigate to this directory)
-* run setup.sh as pi user
+* run setup.sh as normal user (no sudo or root)